• Skip to primary navigation

 Expert Baking Tips

-• Cut the peach into very thin slices and dip in flour before placing on top of the batter.
+• Cut the peach with aย mandoline.ย Cut the peach intoย very thinย slices and dip in flour before placing on top of the batter.
 This will ensure the peaches do not sink.

-• I know it can be tempting, but do not cut the creaming of the butter & sugar time down!
+• Cream butter & sugar for a full 3-4 min.ย I know it can be tempting, but do not cut the creaming of the butter & sugar time down!
 This will help the pound cake rise without adding too much chemical leavener.

-Three slices of peach cobbler pound cake cut on wire rack
+slices of peach cobbler pound cake on plate.

 Why does temperature of ingredients matter so much?